-Proposal Vote Required Impact of Abstentions and Broker Non- Votes, if any No. 1 To elect ten directors A nominee for director is elected only if the number of votes cast "FOR" a nominee's election exceeds the number of "AGAINST" votes cast with respect to the nominee's election Abstentions and broker non-votes No. 2 To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for 2017 Approval by a majority of the voting power of the shares entitled to vote on this proposal represented in person or by proxy Abstentions will have the same effect as votes against the proposal; brokers can vote in their discretion on this proposal
+Proposal No. 1 To elect nine directors Vote Required A nominee for director is elected only if the number of votes cast "FOR" a nominee's election exceeds the number of "AGAINST" votes cast with respect to the nominee's election Impact of Abstentions and Broker Non- Votes, if any Abstentions and broker non-votes will not affect the outcome of the vote No. 2 To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for 2018 Approval by a majority of the voting power of the shares entitled to vote on this proposal represented in person or by proxy Abstentions will have the same effect as votes against the proposal; brokers can vote in their discretion on this proposal